-- OAE staff cannot be held responsible for misdirected mail that is not properly addressed to an RSO.
+- OSE staff cannot be held responsible for misdirected mail that is not properly addressed to an RSO.

 - Any incoming mail should be properly addressed to the RSO or be in care of the organization (see example above).

-- If it comes to our attention that your RSO mailbox is not being checked and emptied regularly, OAE will give your organization one warning.
-If it continues to happen, OAE reserves the right to revoke your SUB mailbox privileges.
+- If it comes to our attention that your RSO mailbox is not being checked and emptied regularly, OSE will give your organization one warning.
+If it continues to happen, OSE reserves the right to revoke your SUB mailbox privileges.

-The Office of Activities and Engagement (OAE) manages 30 lockers on the third floor
+The Office of Student Engagement (OSE) manages 30 lockers on the third floor landing

-landing on the north side of the SUB as well as 18 lockers on the east side thirst
+on the north side of the SUB as well as 18 lockers on the east side thirst floor landing

 Policies & Guidelines

 - RSO Locker space shall be used for RSO-related items/business only.
 No personal use by individual club members.
 If your organization wishes to share with another club, you must notify OSE of the other occupant.

 - Combination locks will be provided to each club assigned a locker.
 Clubs must use the lock assigned and not replace with another lock nor may they add additional locks.
 The combination will be given upon assignment of locker space.
 If a combination is forgotten, only club leaders and/or advisor will be eligible to request the combination from OSE.
 If a lock is malfunctioning, please contact OSE immediately.